Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * An "Add to cart" button is available to add the desired quantity of the product to the shopping cart.

 * Provide edit and delete link for the admin users.

+* User can submit their reviews using the textarea provided.

 ### Products Admin